etriebe/dnd-randomizer/README.md

 ## Donjon

-Stochastic, Fantastic! pulls it's data from https://donjon.bin.sh/ with permission from the author.
+Stochastic, Fantastic! pulls it's data from https://donjon.bin.sh/ with permission from the author (Some content used under the Open Gaming License).
 Support this amazing website here https://ko-fi.com/donjon

 ## Fuzzyset.js